 These days, spice blends can be found in more and more grocery stores.
 I’ll include the recipe for baharat below.
 The best garnish: crunchy frizzled onions – the crunchy sweetness is amazing.
 Some also add chick peas on top- I’m sure it tastes lovely, but I’ve never had it this way, and I’m good with the amount of carbs already!!

-I usually make this a bit healthier than the traditional recipe- brown or black rice instead of white, and whole wheat pasta instead of white, but it doesn’t affect the taste AT ALL.
+I usually make this a bit healthier than the traditional recipe- brown, red or forbidden black rice instead of white, and whole wheat or even gluten-free pasta instead of white, but it doesn’t affect the taste AT ALL.
 This recipe serves 4 generously, 6 easily.
 And this is a recipe you can easily personalize, by changing up the ingredients and spice blend.
 Below is an example of using black forbidden rice, brown Turkish lentils, ditalini pasta, roasted pureed tomatoes, and fried shallots tossed in dukkah.
 The recipe for my Dukkah blend is here.
 And if you use gluten free pasta, this can be enjoyed by those with gluten intolerances or worse.
 But feel free to use whatever rice, pasta and lentil you have on hand.
 Having said that, don’t use red or yellow lentils.
 They break down too quickly.
 Stick to green or brown lentils. 🙂

 Egyptian Koshari (Rice, Lentils and Pasta in a Rich, Spicy Tomato Sauce)